Skip to content

 • How to make your program work for others?

-Learning objectives of 'Deployment'
+Learning outcomes of 'Deployment'

 • I can mentalize the installation needs from the users' perspective